Marquette University Direct Entry MSN Program

 The Direct Entry MSN program includes:

-With a master’s degree from Marquette, you will graduate ready to access more opportunities for continuing your education, pursue advanced practice certifications, and will be prepared to step forward as a nursing leader.
+With a master’s degree from Marquette, you will graduate ready to access more opportunities to continue your education, pursue advanced practice certifications and step forward as a nursing leader.

 On-Campus or Hybrid-Online